nex3/marmalade/doc/api.7.md

 ### POST /v1/users/reset

-*Parameters*: `name`
+*Parameters*: `email`

 *Error Codes*: 400

 Resets a user's password.
-This generates a new, random password for the user and sends that password to the email the user provided during registration.
+This generates a new, random password for the user and sends that password to the given email.

-This will have a 400 status if the username isn't registered.
+This will have a 400 status if the email isn't registered.

 ### POST /v1/users